Lywx/Lywxism/bio.markdown

 layout: page
 ---

-Wuxiang Lin is a graduate student in UESTC, Chengdu, China.
-He is a very normal people actually.
+Wuxiang Lin is a graduate student in University of Electronic Science and Technology of China, Chengdu, China.
+Currently, he is studying toward a Master's degree in Computational Electromagnetism.